ioangogo/MicrobitImageConverter/README.md

 Microbit Image converter
 ===

-A small command line utility for converting images of 5x5 or less into a MicroBitImage.
+A small command line utility for converting images into a MicroBitImage.

 ## Example output